 This is a translucent ink that is ideally used on metal, resin, paper, glass, fabric, etc. It works very well on non-porous (thick and compact) surfaces, but you can use it on other surfaces.
 It is alcohol-based, so it dries quickly and reacts well with alcohol-based solutions.

 If you’ve been an avid stamper or crafter for a while, you’ve heard about Distress inks and Distress Oxide inks.
-Because this ink stays wet longer than other dye based inks, it can easily be blended and combined with other colors.
+Because this ink stays wet longer than other dye ink pads, it can easily be blended and combined with other colors.
 This ink is very reactive with water, making it easy to create fun and cool effects with it.
 It remains to be a favorite among both beginner and experienced stampers.

 Different Types of Paper Craft Using Inks